DivitGitHub/basic-blocks/README.md

 ```

 ### About
-I created this project for fun and to allow me have a basic understand of how blockchain works.
+I created this project for fun and to allow me to explore the basic functionality of how blockchain works.